- More Diversification, Less Risk

 What Is a Good Amount of Correlation?

-That depends on your tolerance of risk.
+That depends on your tolerance for risk.
 If you are risk-averse, then you’d want a portfolio where the assets have as little correlation as possible.
 This is because a portfolio with highly correlated assets has the potential to experience big swings, both up and down.
 While finding perfectly uncorrelated stocks is pretty much impossible, you can aim to have a mix of stocks with varying correlations.
 This will reduce the volatility and the maximum drawdown of the portfolio, factors that are critical for prudent portfolio construction.
 It will also reduce the correlation to market benchmarks such as the S&P 500.

 Within a portfolio, if you can find assets that have correlations with each other of below 0.70, that would be a good starting point.
 If you find that many of the assets in your portfolio are correlated at a high level, say over 0.80, you may want to rethink what the portfolio holds.
 You could actively search for more weakly correlated assets in order to reduce portfolio risk.
 If you can turn those 0.80 plus correlated assets into other assets you like, and whose correlation to most other assets in the portfolio is lower than say 0.50, that would be a big step forward.